patrickoser/social-app/README.md

     Likes dont seem to be logging properly after clicking away to a different page."

+    When signing into existing accounts it doesn't redirect to home screen properly.

 Todo:
     Add default images and the ability to upload their own images.
     Hide it behind a dropdown menu.